MadgeMothae/MadgeMothae/README.md

 ### What to Expect
 #### In this repository, you will find:
 #### Projects
-A collection of coding projects that demonstrate my growing skills in web development and Python.
+A collection of coding projects that demonstrate my growing skills in web development and Javascript.
 #### Learning Resources
 Links and references to materials that have been helpful in my learning process.
 #### Reflections